Kyriosity/read-write/README+/software/design/names/~dev-naming.md

 TRAP: Duplicate names in the chain!

-## Rules of thumb
+### Guidelines/Rules of thumb

-The higher the level of naming, the more attention.
+* The higher the level of naming, the more attention.\
+It's a routine to comb out    sdfsdf

-Name, apply, get feedback, refactor.
+* Name, apply, get feedback, refactor.

-There must be at least two people with different backgrounds to confirm the top names.
+* At least two people with different backgrounds must confirm the top names.
+* divide et empera

+### Impedance with inherited domain names

+// ToDescribe

 # Wrapping up

-Even top developers under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.

-I mean that the naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be genuine.
+Even top teams under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.
+Then the naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be continuous and genuine.

 ## Appendix 1 (of 3).
 Guidelines and Verbal Sins